PenguinCats/PenguinCats/README.md

   + Join [Microsoft](https://www.microsoft.com/)
 + ⏰ 2022
   + Being an intern in Microsoft from May 2022 to Aug 2022.
-+ ⏰ 2021
-  + Nothing special, just do research at school (somewhat reluctant)
 + ⏰ 2020
   + Receive a bachelor's degree from [Nanjing University of Information Science & Technology](https://www.nuist.edu.cn/main.htm)